postsharp/Metalama.Samples/examples/singleton/singleton-2/README.md

 In modern applications, the classic singleton pattern often proves unsuitable.
 It has even been argued that it is an antipattern.
 There are typically two good reasons for this:

-* We want to inject a dependency into the singleton, therefore we need a public constructor.
+* We may want to inject a dependency into the singleton, therefore we need a public constructor.
-* We want to isolate tests from each other, with each test having its own instance of each singleton.
+* We may want to isolate tests from each other, with each test having its own instance of each singleton.
+This is especially useful when unit tests are executed concurrently.

 In the _modern singleton_ pattern, the singleton's lifetime is managed by the dependency injection container, typically using the `AddSingleton` method of `IServiceCollection`.